uribealex69-rgb/battery-tm-4-matlab/README.md

 ## Workflow
 1. Load the battery data from .mat file
+2. Make sure to download the helper functions (.m)
-2. Isolate the charging portion of Cycle 1.
+3. Isolate the charging portion of Cycle 1.
-3. ...
+4. ...

 ## Team Bookkeeping